 We served it over vegetable noodles for dinner and it was great.
 I think it would go well with potatoes, rice, pasta or as an appetizer on a buffet.
 My husband would be happy to eat it as is in a bowl with a spoon.
 We plan to include this for our New Year’s Day Brunch with Cranberry Sauce and lots of fresh bread to sop up the sauce.

 I think when I make it again for New Year’s, I’ll add chopped mushrooms and some parsley to the sauce.
 We got 3 generous dinner servings and divided the last serving for a couple of lunches for the next day.

 At first glance, this recipe reminded me of traditional Swedish meatballs, but without the dill and sour cream that can overpower other recipes.
 I was making this as a weeknight meal, so I have to admit I made a few changes, but I don’t think it really changed the outcome.

 The meat seemed a bit dry after mixing, so I added 2 additional tablespoons of milk.
 The meat was firm and easy to work with.
 For the sauce, I used a beef base (Minor’s) and a vegetable base (Better than Bullion).
 I reduced the amount of soy to 1 teaspoon as the base mixtures can be salty.

-I found the instructions clear, but didn’t have time to chill the meatballs.
+I found the instructions clear.
 I had no problems with the balls holding their shape (although I did have a wetter mixture due to the extra milk).
 I fried 36 meatballs in corn oil in 2 batches.
 After frying, I put them on a cookie sheet lined with non-stick foil, just to get some nice browning and extra flavor.